 As the nation works to contain the COVID-19 virus, the kidney care community is working tirelessly to protect patients, care providers, and the communities we serve.

-For the more than 37 million individuals living with chronic kidney disease (CKD), end-stage renal disease (ESRD) and kidney transplants, social distancing and avoiding medical facilities is not an option.
+For the more than 37 million individuals living with chronic kidney disease (CKD), end-stage renal disease (ESRD) and kidney transplants, COVID-19 poses a serious risk.
 These individuals are often vulnerable and have multiple disease conditions to manage and those with ESRD depend on multiple dialysis treatments per week, in most cases in-person, to survive.

 Kidney care providers, who continue to care for their patients, are on the frontlines of care during this crisis.
 By maintaining current coordinated care programs for these individuals, providers can help patients avoid costly hospital re-admissions at a time when the healthcare system is overwhelmed by new COVID-19 cases.

 Through resources for health professionals, emergency funds for those on dialysis, new stipends to support frontline care providers, educational materials for patients, collaborations among providers, and more, the community has jumped into action and stands ready to work with Congress and the Administration.

 As the pandemic continues to evolve, KCP will support and advocate for flexibilities and other policies that help best address the COVID-19 pandemic for those living with CKD, individuals receiving dialysis treatments, and kidney transplant recipients, by:

 Educating policymakers and Members of Congress about the impact of COVID-19 on individuals living with kidney disease.